IanB1717/Computer-Architecture-Programing/README.md

 8)MASM_FP.EXE does the same as float.asm execpt that it uses c code to run as an app and assembly code to do the floating point aritmetic.
 9)App1.EXE is a stopwatch app which was developed by me to help me better understand event driven programming.
 10)cols.asm will print out my initals in the 10 colum on the 12 row and in two different colours.
+11)kt1.ams will increment a counter when the space bar is pressed it uses isr protocols to do this.